gparraMstr/nba-draft-analysis/README.md

 There are two ways to test and validate this assessment:

 1. **Using CodePen**: You can validate functionality directly on CodePen by pasting the contents of the files under the `dist` folder into a new CodePen project.
-For detailed instructions, refer to the [CodePen Deployment and Test](#codepen-deployment-and-test) section below.
+For detailed instructions, refer to the [CodePen Deployment and Test](#codepen-deployment-and-test) section below. **Code needs to be built first**.

 2. **Command Line Testing**: You can build and test the project from the command line using **NPM**.
 The project can be run, built, and tested through various NPM scripts, which are documented in the [Usage](#usage) and [Command Line Testing](#command-line-testing) sections.